 “Worldly fables fit only for old women” was an epithet Paul applied to the philosophy of his day.
 He was urging Timothy to know the difference between the truth of God and the nonsense of the world.
 If Timothy couldn’t tell the difference between sound doctrine and dangerous philosophy, he would not be able to protect the flock.
-Just a few verses later, Paul added, “Give attention to the public reading of Scripture, to exhortation and teaching” (v.
-13).
-And then, “Pay close attention to yourself and to your teaching; persevere in these things” (v.
-16).
+Just a few verses later, Paul added, “Give attention to the public reading of Scripture, to exhortation and teaching” (1 Timothy 4:13).
+And then, “Pay close attention to yourself and to your teaching; persevere in these things” (1 Timothy 4:16).

 Throughout his epistles to Timothy, Paul repeatedly commanded the pastor to pay close attention to sound doctrine, preach the Word, preach and teach these things, guard the truth, and so on.
 Paul also charged Timothy to avoid empty talk, shun worldly wisdom, turn away from false teachers, and rebuke those who oppose the truth.
 Timothy needed to stay alert to the differences between the truth and lies, to separate the truth from falsehoods and half-truths.
 Paul was commanding him as a pastor of the flock to be discerning.